Pantheon, Rome: Catholic additions

-The present high altars and the apses were commissioned by Pope Clement XI (1700–1721) and designed by Alessandro Specchi.
+The present high altar and the apses were commissioned by Pope Clement XI (1700–1721) and designed by Alessandro Specchi.
 Enshrined on the apse above the high altar is a 7th-century Byzantine icon of the Virgin and Child, given by Phocas to Pope Boniface IV on the occasion of the dedication of the Pantheon for Christian worship on 13 May 609.
 The choir was added in 1840, and was designed by Luigi Poletti.

 The first niche to the right of the entrance holds a Madonna of the Girdle and St Nicholas of Bari (1686) painted by an unknown artist.
 The first chapel on the right, the Chapel of the Annunciation, has a fresco of the Annunciation attributed to Melozzo da Forlì.
 On the left side is a canvas by Clement Maioli of St Lawrence and St Agnes (1645–1650).
 On the right wall is the Incredulity of St Thomas (1633) by Pietro Paolo Bonzi.

 The second niche has a 15th-century fresco of the Tuscan school, depicting the Coronation of the Virgin.
 In the second chapel is the tomb of King Victor Emmanuel II (died 1878).
 It was originally dedicated to the Holy Spirit.
 A competition was held to decide which architect should design it.
 Giuseppe Sacconi participated, but lost – he would later design the tomb of Umberto I in the opposite chapel.

 Manfredo Manfredi won the competition, and started work in 1885.
 The tomb consists of a large bronze plaque surmounted by a Roman eagle and the arms of the house of Savoy.
 The golden lamp above the tomb burns in honor of Victor Emmanuel III, who died in exile in 1947.

 The third niche has a sculpture by Il Lorenzone of St Anne and the Blessed Virgin.
 In the third chapel is a 15th-century painting of the Umbrian school, The Madonna of Mercy between St Francis and St John the Baptist.
 It is also known as the Madonna of the Railing, because it originally hung in the niche on the left-hand side of the portico, where it was protected by a railing.
 It was moved to the Chapel of the Annunciation, and then to its present position sometime after 1837.
 The bronze epigram commemorated Pope Clement XI's restoration of the sanctuary.
 On the right wall is the canvas Emperor Phocas presenting the Pantheon to Pope Boniface IV (1750) by an unknown.
 There are three memorial plaques in the floor, one conmmemorating a Gismonda written in the vernacular.
 The final niche on the right side has a statue of St. Anastasius (Sant'Anastasio) (1725) by Bernardino Cametti.